nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### DeleteXYZCommand

-The `delete` command removes an `XYZ` from internal `XYZList`.
+The `delete` command removes an `XYZ` from internal `FilteredXYZList`.

 The command only accepts 1 argument without any prefixes.
-The argument corresponds to the index of `XYZ` in the `XYZList` that the user wishes to delete using a one-based index.
+The argument corresponds to the index of `XYZ` in the `FilteredXYZList` that the user wishes to delete using a one-based index.

 The parser for `delete` command extracts the index found in the arguments.
 If the argument is valid, then zero-based index is used to remove `XYZ` from the `XYZList`.